Carla Pérez: K2

 In 2019, Pérez became the first woman from the Americas to reach the summit of K2 without supplemental oxygen.
 In so doing, she became the second woman to reach the summit of Mount Everest and K2 in the same year.
-Alison Hargreaves being the first, in 1995 who climbed unsupported and without supplemental oxygen but tragically died in a storm during descent.
+Alison Hargreaves being the first, in 1995 who climbed unsupported and without supplemental oxygen but died in a storm during descent.

 Dhaulagiri

 In 2021, Pérez climbed on Dhaulagiri but was not able to reach the summit.

 Makalu

 In 2022, Pérez reached the summit of Makalu without supplemental oxygen.